 5. Mating Transgenic Mice (Investigator Responsibility)

 At around 6 weeks of age, matings should be set up between your transgenic positive mice and wild-type mice.
 Transgenic females are mated one-on-one with a male, and transgenic males can be mated with two or three females at a time.
 Most times, the transgene is transmitted in a Mendelian fashion.
 If you have a mosaic mouse, transmission may be much sparser than Mendelian, and you may have to breed several litters to find your transgene.
 Once you have a positive offspring, breeding from that one shoud be Mendelian.
 At other times (rarely), you may have more than one integration site, in which case your transgene will be transmitted in greater than Mendelian numbers.
 Very rarely, the transgene is not in the germline and is not transmitted.
 Expression of the transmitted transgene is obviously construct and to some extent, integration site dependent.

 A Timeline for Transgenes

-Once the targeting construct is made and delivered to the Core, the transgenic service is on a first come first served basis.
+Once the targeting construct is made and delivered, the transgenic service is on a first come first served basis.
 For a standard hybrid strain, there is usually only a wait of 1-2 weeks before we can inject the construct.
 Mice will follow five weeks later.

 Recently, some investigators have been using transient transgenics to obtain preliminary information.
 Here, there is no breeding because females with potential transgenic pups in utero are sacrificed during gestation.
 If this application is suited to your experiments, not having to breed transgenic lines can obviously save both time and money.